-- The marines in One Piece use handcuffs made of a special substance called "sea stone" that nullify the powers of a Devil Fruit user.
-They're damn near impossible to break too.
+- There exist unique handcuffs in One Piece made of a special substance called "sea prism stone" that nullify the powers of a Devil Fruit user.
+They're nearly impossible to break, too.

-- In the DC Universe, Grimbor the Chainsman was a villain who specialized in creating restraints for use on superpowered characters.
+- In The DCU, Grimbor the Chainsman was a villain who specialized in creating restraints for use on superpowered characters.

 - Rather common in Hellboy and B.P.R.D. when dealing with demons.
 When attempting a summoning, anyone with half an ounce of sense will use some magical binding or words of power to prevent the demon from leaving the summoning circle.
 (Of course, anyone with a full ounce of sense wouldn't be summoning demons in the first place, because things always manage to go wrong even with these barriers in place.)

-- Doctor Strange uses a "Crimson Bands of Cyttorak" spell to tie up superpowered evildoers, and the Hulk when he's rampaging..
+- Doctor Strange uses a "Crimson Bands of Cyttorak" spell to tie up superpowered evildoers, and The Incredible Hulk when he's rampaging.

 - In the third arc of W.I.T.C.H. a Bashee is shown to be bound with something that looks like vines and which can only be undone by the one who imprisoned her, but Will is able to break them with the Heart of Kandrakar's power.

-- in the masssive crossover fic Freedom Through Harmony Book II has Number Two use a Time Anchor to prevent Doc from time traveling to get out.
+- In the massive crossover fic Freedom Through Harmony, Book II has Number Two use a Time Anchor to prevent Doc from time traveling to get out.

 - In Hellboy, Rasputin binds Hellboy in stocks and chains inscribed with Hellboy's true name.
 The only way for Hellboy to break these bindings is to say his name, tacitly submitting to his destiny as Prince of Hell and bringer of the apocalypse.
 Of course, making Hellboy fulfill this destiny is Rasputin's entire goal.

-- In The Emperor's Soul, Shai is bound with chains made of ralkalest metal, preventing her from Forging the shackles to make them defective.
+- In The Emperor's Soul, Shai is bound with chains made of ralkalest metalnote , preventing her from Forging the shackles to make them defective.
 Interestingly, ralkalest is a fairly weak metal, so if she'd really wanted to, Shai could probably have Forged tools to break the chains.